nmshd/documentation/_docs_explore/64-request-items.md

 The ConsentRequestItem is also not meant for contractual agreements.
 {: .notice--info}

-We have not yet reached a decision in order to how a consent could be automatically accepted for the user.
-So far, a ConsentRequestItem is best used with the requireManualDecision property set to true.
-{: .notice--warning}

 ### Examples

 -   "I hereby confirm that I have read the privacy terms of this cloud service and agree to them."